Anderson (footballer, born 1988): Style of play and reception

-Anderson's former Manchester United teammate Michael Owen described the former as "very talented" and surmised that his failure to establish himself at the top level was due to his mentality and poor work-rate, combined with his injuries, health issues, and his struggle to operate in different positions, with Tighe noting that Anderson performed poorly when he was deployed in both a holding and a box-to-box role.
+Anderson's former Manchester United teammate Michael Owen described him as "very talented", but suggested that his failure to establish himself at the top level was due to his mentality and poor work-rate, as well as injuries, health issues and his difficulty adapting to different midfield roles.
+Sam Tighe similarly noted that Anderson struggled when deployed in both holding and box-to-box roles.
+In 2011, Carlos Alberto Torres argued that Anderson had been used too defensively at Manchester United, and said that he should be given a freer attacking role.
 Former Brazil midfielder Tostão also criticised Anderson for his static off-the-ball movement when commenting on his performance at the 2005 U17 World Cup, during which he won the Golden Ball after leading Brazil to the final, stating: "He was clearly the best player, but there were times when he just stood around."

+Anderson struggled with his diet and weight, and as reported by his Manchester United F.C. teammate Rafael da Silva in his memoir The Sunshine Kids that he had an obsession for McDonald's and would shout "McDonalds!!" whenever they pass one.

 Personal life

 It was reported that Anderson was hospitalised after a serious car crash in Portugal on 31 July 2010.
 He had spent the night before at a nightclub before leaving in his Audi R8.
 The crash occurred at 7 am when the car came off the road and hit a farm wall before entering a field.
 Anderson was unconscious but was pulled from the car minutes before it exploded.
 Another man and a woman were also in the car.
 All three suffered minor injuries and were treated for whiplash, concussion and shock at a hospital.
 Anderson returned to United to continue his rehabilitation.

 Anderson's father died at the age of 41, when Anderson was 14.
 He has three siblings.
 Anderson has five children – three daughters and two sons.

 In September 2024, a Brazilian court ruled that Anderson would face prison unless he paid outstanding child maintenance of over £45,000.